rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/4 - Visualize/readme.md

 1. Select the table visual and use the formatting controls in the "Visualizations" panel to make the following changes:

-	- Under "Table style," change to style to "Alternating rows"
+	- Under "Table style," change the style to "Alternating rows"
 	- Turn "Title" on, and change the title text to "Camera activity"

-	Confirm that the resulting table visual looks like this:
+	Confirm that the resulting table looks like this:

 	![Formatted table visual](Images/formatted-table-visual.png)